 The UEFA European Under-17 Championship consists of three distinct stages: the qualifying round, the elite round and the final tournament.

-In the elite round, played in early spring, those 28 qualifiers compete in seven mini-tournament groups of four.
-The group winners progress to the finals.
+In the elite round, played in early spring, those 27 qualifiers plus the top seed, give a bye, compete in seven mini-tournament groups of four.
+The group winners progress to the finals to join the hosts.

 At the final tournament the contenders are split into two groups of four, with the top two progressing to the semi-finals, with the showpiece to follow.

 Further details, including the criteria for separating teams that finish level on points in a group, or after extra time in a match, can be found in the

 The successor to the UEFA European Under-16 Championship, the U17 event has been running annually since 2001/02.
 It consists of a qualifying round, an elite round and an eight-team final tournament usually held in May.